A-h-M-e-D1/Network-Penteration-Testing/Protocols-Attacks/PXE-ATTACKS.md

 ## What is PXE?

-**PXE (Preboot Execution Environment)** is a protocol that allows a computer to boot an operating system from a network server without needing a local hard disk or USB.
+**PXE (Preboot Execution Environment)**
+- is a protocol that allows a computer to boot an operating system from a network server without needing a local hard disk or USB.
-It relies on protocols such as **DHCP, TFTP, HTTP, or SMB** to fetch bootloaders and OS images.
+- It relies on protocols such as **DHCP, TFTP, HTTP, or SMB** to fetch bootloaders and OS images.
+- it's operates in one of two modes
+   - lite touch : Requires credentials to load full OS images via SMB
+   - zero touch : Loads a full OS without credentials

 ---